 Pathogens generally enter the body via the epidermis.
 This is where the skin microbiota comes into play by forming a triple protective barrier.

-- Thanks to the acidity of its PH (included in 4.7 and 7), the skin is a hostile environment for many micro-organisms.
-Indeed the skin is naturally rich in salt and acid molecules, which is not conducive to the proliferation of certain bacteria.
+2. Thanks to the acidity of its PH (included in 4.7 and 7), the skin is a hostile environment for many micro-organisms.
+Indeed, the skin is naturally rich in salt and acid molecules, which is not conducive to the proliferation of certain bacteria.

 The cutaneous microbiota is therefore essential to protect the skin and the body.
-It renews itself continuously, so it is important to take care of it so that it can best perform its function as a protective barrier.
+It continually renews itself.
+It is therefore important to take care of it so that it can best perform its function as a protective barrier.